Cragady/scratch-over/README.md

 * Sometimes The game won't start on enter/space but will play the music.
 Just push esc/enter, and this will unfreeze and put you into the game
 * Occasional lag
 * Music has weird timing while transitioning every now and then
-* Certain button inputs pressed right before/after the Space/Enter, to initiate game start, will crash the game
-  * Map the buttons to return in event loop?
-* Game will hold down the previously held button indefinitely after holding said button going into a pause.
-Once unpaused though, to rectify this, just push that same button again
-  * Find a way to ignore keypress going into pause.
-Will probably fix issue with game crash from start screen with other button presses as well
 * Pausing may disrupt the powerups (slight fix implemented)
-* Check collision in spawn can cause game to crash on pause

 * More bugs to come!

+# Fixes That Might Need More Stress Testing

+* Game crash from button inputs going to main game from start screen and pause screen
+* Check collision in spawn causing game to crash on pause